ai4life-opencalls/oc_1_project_3/README.md

 # Project 3: Treat CKD

-The aim of the project is to compute the percentage of collagen versus tissue in each of the tissue slices.
-There are two types of tissues, heart and kidney, originating from mouse and rats.
-Additional structures can be excluded from the analysis, such as blood vessels or glomeruli.
+In this project, the researchers, working for [RD Néphrologie](https://www.rd-n.org/en/home/) in Montpellier (France), are studying the effect of Chronic Kidney Disease (CKD) on the density of collagen in specific tissues, such as the heart and kidney.
+Using mouse and rat models, they extract tissue slices and detect collagen using a biochemical marker.

-In order to carry out the quantification, we perform pixel classification of the images using Labkit, a plugin available in Fiji.
+In order to estimate the density of collagen in the tissue, we used [Labkit](https://imagej.net/plugins/labkit/) to classify each pixel into one of four classes, background, cells, tissue or collagen.
+Labkit is a [Fiji](https://imagej.net/software/fiji/) plugin with an intuitive interface that allows labelling pixels in the images and training a random forest classifier.
+We designed a collection of Fiji scripts to normalize the images, exclude parts of the images from the analysis using masks and perform the quantification.
+We proposed several ways to obtain the masks for region exclusion, from creating regions of interest in Fiji to using advanced deep learning algorithms such as the [Segment Anything Model](https://segment-anything.com/) (SAM).

 ## Report problems or ask questions